RV Air Conditioner Basics: Your Top Questions Answered

 Can You Run an RV Air Conditioner on 30-amp Power?

-If your RV requires 30-amp service, that will be enough to run your RV air conditioner.
-If your RV has multiple AC units, you’ll likely need 50-amp service to run both (or all) units.
-If your RV requires a 50-amp service, you may be able to use a 30-amp adapter to run a single air conditioning unit, but not multiple.
+If your RV requires 30-amp service, that will be enough to run its air conditioner.
+With multiple air conditioners, you’ll likely need 50-amp service to run both (or all) units.
+If your RV requires 50-amp service, you may be able to use a 30-amp adapter to run a single air conditioning unit, but not multiple.

 Your best bet for safely running your RV’s air conditioner is connecting to the electrical service your RV is designed for.